Understand the Aid Application Process

 First steps you need to take to get financial aid

 - Find a Free Application for Federal Student Aid (FAFSA).

 - Wait to find out what you get.

 By completing and submitting a FAFSA, you supply the information that financial aid offices and programs use to determine your need for financial aid.
-FAFSAs are available online or in paper form from schools, in both English and Spanish versions.
+FAFSAs are available online or in paper form, in both English and Spanish versions.

 Seniors, after your completed FAFSA is processed, you'll receive a Student Aid Report (SAR) that summarizes the information you supplied on the FAFSA.
 The information from your FAFSA will be sent to the schools you listed on the form, and the schools will send you an award letter identifying any aid for which you qualify.

 For more information about the FAFSA, visit AIE's FAFSA Info Center.